junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 croak, rasp

+magnificent

 (general) change all the bad analogies to the proper ones with references Dean would use, e.g. remove all Disney movies & fairy tales & princesses & Anderson's Little Match Girl, replace with old classic movies & rock bands & western movies

-(Chap.
-3) Dean has no body but only eyes, "like the one painted on Missouri's round table"
+~~(Chap.
+3) Dean has no body but only eyes, "like the one painted on Missouri's round table"~~

 (during posting, on AO3) posting Chap 1 Act 1,2,3 as Chap 1 Part One, Act 4 as Chap 1 Part Two (second AO3 chapter but same my chapter title); same for Chap 2; Chap 3's Appendix put at the very end after last chap (put a "Not a Chapter" by the chapter title), then Chap 3's after-work notes link to appendix (once published and have link); "Supplements" ("Not a Chapter") add the Amelia-Sam joke about "Kid" from Chap 4-3